zh1peng/paper_code/2023_Imaging_Transcriptomics/README.md

 vacc_functions: functions used for the analysis on HPC (vacc)

-random_brain_maps: simulated brain maps using subsampling and GRF appraoch
+random_brain_maps: simulated brain maps using subsampling and GRF appraoches

 ## Code to implement analysis